-(Th.) each in picturesque landscape in conjunction with grain fields, sheet four additionally before a herm splendidly adorned with arabesques and crowned by Augsburg’s cembra nut – “the Pyr, once mark of the Roman legionnaires when they pressed northward, but also ancient symbol of fertility” (Frankfurter Allgemeine Zeitung Jan.
+(Th.) in picturesque landscape each, three of which in conjunction with grain fields and the fourth besides in front of a herm splendidly adorned with arabesques and crowned by Augsburg’s cembra nut, “the Pyr, once mark of the Roman legionnaires when they pressed northward, but also ancient symbol of fertility” (Frankfurter Allgemeine Zeitung Jan.
 17, 1985).

 Graphical fireworks in the meaning of literature

 the cloud of grain waving everywhere dominatingly-dynamically